TR

 • A+

-1. OVERVIEW AND SCOPE
+1. GENERAL OVERVIEW AND SCOPE

 2. GENERAL STRUCTURE OF CORPORATE RATING METHODOLOGY